flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

     - The throttle in the cockpit should now move in the correct direction.
     - The throttle in the cockpit should move to TOGA when you set your controller to full thrust.
-    - The throttle in the cockpit should move to IDLE when you set your controller to idle.
+    - The throttle in the cockpit should move to IDLE or FULL REVERSE when you set your controller to the lowest possible setting.
-    - The throttle should move to full reverse if you activate reverse thrust on your controller.
-See [Reverser Setup](#4-reverser-setup-when-not-on-axis) on how to engage reverser when you throttle does not have a reverser range.

 If the tests are successful please move to the next chapter.
 Otherwise go through this chapter again to fix any issues.